SamGG/GenratorFCSkit/README.md

 Choice of the number of events by files
 Choice of the number of Generated files

-Optionnaly Generated FCS files can be detransformed (only for arcsinh transformation) or decompensated (if data are previously compensate before genrating)
+Optionnaly Generated FCS files can be detransformed (only for arcsinh transformation) or decompensated (if data are previously compensate before genrating).

 Finnaly this app generate cells having the characteristics described and to group them